Documentation

 To return to effect editing, click the Effect Pipeline button in the PC layout, switch back to the Effects tab in the mobile layout, or use View > Effect Pipeline or Ctrl+E (Command+E on macOS) in the desktop app.

 You can also make Music Library the first view shown at startup: open Settings > Config…, then set Startup view: to Music Library.
+Use the list beside Music Library to choose whether Tracks, Albums, Artists, Genres, Subfolders, Folders, or Playlists appears first.

 Adding Music Folders